Emergency Medical Services – Paramedic

-Students successfully completing the program will be eligible for State of Ohio certification testing, as stipulated by the Ohio Division of Emergency Medical Services.
+Students successfully completing the program will be eligible for NREMT testing, as stipulated by the Ohio Division of Emergency Medical Services.
 Policies for all students in the Emergency Medical Services programs are in the Academic Policies section of Belmont College catalog.

 Successful students in the Paramedic program will be eligible to test for the following certifications: